 In 2016, the Comptroller’s office announced a new Transparency Stars program, recognizing local governments for going above and beyond in their transparency efforts to provide clear and meaningful financial information not only by posting financial documents, but also through summaries, visualizations, downloadable data and other relevant information.
 More details on this program are available at www.texastransparency.org.

 Port Houston was recognized as the top ranked special district in terms of online financial transparency in a report issued by the Texas Public Interest Research Group (TexPIRG) in April 2017.
 The report analyzed 79 special districts across the country, and noted that three of the top seven districts were from the Lone Star State.
 The report is available for download from the TexPIRG website.

-Should you have any questions on any of the transparency documents posted on this website, you may submit them online, by clicking on the contacts link at the bottom of this page, or contact the Port Authority’s Treasury Department at 713-670-2405 or 713-670-2555.
+Should you have any questions on any of the transparency documents posted on this website, you may submit them online, by clicking on the contacts link at the bottom of this page, or contact the Port Authority’s Treasury Department at 713-670-2405 or 713-670-2654.
 Please note that records older than the information shown below may be located in the Archive.

 We invite you to click any of the following links for information on various areas covered by the Transparency Stars program:

 Revenues and expenditures include tax revenues and debt service payments.
 Per capita figures are based on Harris County population.
-Port Houston generates excess cash flow of over $120 million annually, which is reinvested in capital infrastructure projects.
+Port Houston generates excess cash flow of over $150 million annually, which is reinvested in capital infrastructure projects.